-In 2020, many of the markets were closed or virtual due to the COVID pandemic.
-We are excited to see them reopening this year.
-We are looking forward to new discoveries in this year’s holiday markets.
+We are looking forward to new discoveries at this year’s holiday markets.
 The list below contains our favorite markets — the ones that we go to every year.
 We hope you enjoy shopping at these markets as much as we do.

-Our first stop is the Winter Village at Bryant Park.
+Our first stop is the Bank of America Winter Village at Bryant Park.
 This market is one of the largest markets.
 It takes up half of Bryant Park and has about 60 stalls.
 Bryant Park has an ice-skating rink and many other activities so you can keep the kids (young and old) entertained while you’re shopping.
 You’ll find a wide assortment of handmade crafts and unique gifts for your friends and family.
 Keep your eye out for the apple cider donuts and the mulled wine.
-If you’re hungry, there’s food by the ice-skating rink (the Lodge) and at the 5th Avenue side of the park at Bryant Park Grill.
-And, of course, there are many places to nosh at the Market.
+If you’re hungry, there’s food and drinks at The Lodge by the ice-skating rink and at Bryant Park Grill on the 5th Avenue side of the park.
+And, of course, there are many places to nosh at the market.

 Stop by the market before you go to a show on Broadway.
-The Winter Village is on 6th Avenue and 42nd St., a short walk away from Broadway.
-While in the park, you can also stop by the Gertrude Stein Statue or go around the block to visit the New York Public Library which has wonderful exhibitions, historic art, and ceiling murals.
+The Winter Village is on 6th Avenue and 42nd Street, a short walk away from Broadway.
+While in the park, you can also stop by the Gertrude Stein Statue or go around the block to visit the New York Public Library, which has wonderful exhibitions, historic art, and ceiling murals.

 The Columbus Circle Market is near 59th Street and Central Park West.
 If you want to do some shopping indoors or are looking for some designer stores, try The Shops at Columbus Circle, a short walk away from the holiday market.
 Nearby, you’ll also find the Turnstyle Underground Market, described next on this list.

 The Turnstyle Underground Market is one of our favorite unique shopping experiences.
-It is, well, underground in a subway stop.
+It is, well, underground at a subway stop.
 The deceptively small space is a block long.
-You can get your haircut, buy a bottle of wine, and find some luscious chocolates or macaroons before hopping on the subway.
+You can get your hair cut, buy a bottle of wine, and find some luscious chocolates or macaroons before hopping on the subway.
 There are also delicious food offerings — dumplings, bubble tea, empanadas, and more.
 Or, if you want to go more traditional — pizza and hotdogs.

 It’s called the Turnstyle Underground Market, but you don’t actually have to swipe a MetroCard to get into the market.
 It’s located beneath 8th Avenue between 57th and 58th.
 Follow the signs to get into the market.
 This is also a short walk away from the Columbus Circle Holiday Market.